Linux Server Backup with Duplicati & Backblaze B2

 Setup Duplicati

-1. If you don't have the latest version of Mono, install it as per the instructions for your Linux distribution from the official Mono download page
+1. If you don't have the latest version of Mono, install it as per the instructions for your Linux distribution (e.g. sudo apt install mono-complete) or from the official Mono download page

 Important: Make sure to install the "mono-complete" package to avoid certain warnings and error messages in Duplicati that might otherwise appear days or weeks after you start using it.